nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. User requests to set a new save directory for all the tasks and events.
-2. App switches the save directory to the new save directory given and shows confirmation message to user.
+2. App switches the save directory to the new save directory given and shows confirmation message to user. <br>
 Use case ends.

 **Extensions**

 1a.
 The input new save directory is invalid.

 >1a1.
-App shows error message to user.
+App shows error message to user. <br>
 > Use case ends.

 1b.
 The input new save directory is the same as the original save directory.

 >1b1.
-App shows error message to user.
+App shows error message to user. <br>
 > Use case ends.

 ####Use case: Clear TaskBook